Public Charge

 1

 The public charge rule changed in December 2022.
-All changes are positive for immigrants.
-The new rule confirms that using CalFresh, Medi-Cal (except for long-term care in a nursing home), Section 8 and public housing will not affect someone's application for a green card.
-The public charge rule may change again - stay connected to trusted sources of information for updates.
+All changes were positive for immigrants.
+The new rule confirms that using CalFresh, Medi-Cal (except for long-term care in a nursing home), Section 8 and public housing will not affect someone's application for a green card. *The public charge rule may change again - stay connected to trusted sources of information for updates.*

 2